Buying, Owning, and Selling a Home

-Any time you make improvements to your home, such as landscaping, storm windows, fences, a new energy-efficient furnace, a new roof, additions, etc., you want to keep track of the total cost.
+Any time you make capital improvements to your home, such as landscaping, storm windows, fences, a new energy-efficient furnace, a new roof, or a renovation, you want to keep track of the total cost.
 Even if you don't have a home office or rental in your home, these expenses will generally get added to the purchase price of your home (the basis), which helps us accurately calculate the profit you make when you sell your home.

 Think of capital improvements as basically anything that is really annoying to do (renovations are the worst while they're happening!) and/or anything that would be a major issue if it came up in a home inspection.